Updated November 14, 2025

 Nippon Telegraph and Telephone is mostly about infrastructure.
 Sony might pass as a tech company, but only in the traditional sense since it isn’t an internet company.

 On the other hand, some internet tech companies in Japan are growing larger.
-Z Holdings, the owner of Yahoo!
-And Line, is having a moment and is a candidate to become one of the largest.
+Z Holdings, the owner of LY Corporation, (formerly Yahoo!
+Japan and LINE), is a candidate to become one of the largest companies, especially after it's recent merger.

 Similarly, M3 incorporated, despite not being well-known, is a company that provides online services to medical professionals and has reached a market cap of $21.45 billion.